Jobs Abroad

 1. ESL teacher

-Teaching English abroad is one of the most common first-time overseas jobs for Americans.
+Teaching English abroad is one of the most common job opportunities abroad without experience for Americans.
 As English continues to grow in popularity around the world, countries in nearly every region of the globe have an increasing number of EFL jobs.
 Whether you’re a seasoned educator or just starting your teaching career, you can find a position that is perfect for your experience and qualifications.
 If you’re looking for a short-term teaching or summer gig, there are opportunities for you, too!

 Before you begin applying for ESL teaching jobs, research the requirements for the country you aspire to work in.
 Additionally, whether or not it is required, a TEFL certification will help you be prepared for the job.

 During peak tourism months, hostels look for additional staff to work reception, wash dishes in the restaurant or bar, and help with housekeeping.
-Many of these positions tend to be work exchanges, meaning that you’ll receive free housing in exchange for a certain number of working hours.
+In terms of international jobs for Americans, many of these positions tend to be work exchanges, meaning that you’ll receive free housing in exchange for a certain number of working hours.
 Some part-time unpaid positions may lead to paid full-time gigs over time.

 Read more: Live and Work Abroad in These 10 Affordable Countries Under $1,300 a Month